US Senator Bob Menendez indicted on bribery charges

 Prosecutors accuse Menendez and his wife of corruption, including using top Democrat’s power to influence policy to benefit Egypt.

-Top United States Senator Bob Menendez and his wife have been charged with bribery, as US prosecutors accused the pair of accepting bribes for a range of corrupt acts, including using the Democrat’s power to influence foreign policy for the benefit of Egypt.
+Top United States Senator Bob Menendez and his wife have been charged with bribery, as prosecutors accused the pair of accepting bribes for a range of corrupt acts, including influencing foreign policy for the benefit of Egypt.

 The US Attorney’s Office in Manhattan on Friday accused Menendez and his wife Nadine of accepting hundreds of dollars in bribes in connection to their relationship with three New Jersey businessmen.